What your award amount will be based on

 This grant is to help towards living expenses, eg accommodation, travel, food and books.

 Additional sums are allowed for periods in excess of the standard academic year.

-The maximum we’ll contribute towards tuition fees per academic year will be £9,000.
+Based on a £10,500 course, the maximum we’ll contribute towards tuition fees per academic year will be £9,000.

 You’ll have to contribute at least £1,500, but you can get a loan from NatWest to cover this cost.

 If your household earns below £26,750, you’ll receive the maximum amount of help towards tuition fees for that academic year (£9,000 or £7,500 based on a £9,000 course for 2016 / 17) and the maximum grant available.

 If your household earns over £54,000, you'll be likely to receive the maximum amount of help to tuition fees, but you won't receive a maintenance grant.